 A recent study from CEB and Google reveals that “personal value has twice the impact of business value across a broad range of commercial outcomes.”
 B2B buyers are almost 50% more likely to buy a product if it provides personal value such as career advancement or pride in their purchase decision.

 The study also found that B2B buyers are eight times more likely to pay a premium for comparable products and services when there is personal value to the purchase, and 50% of buyers claim to have an emotional connection with the B2B company they are buying from.

-Because these decisions are based heavily on emotions, B2B buyers can benefit from using psychographics to build valuable connections with their customers.
-By combining demographics and psychographics, B2B marketers can reach the right customer, with the right message, at the right moment.
+Because these decisions are based heavily on emotions, B2B companies can benefit from using psychographically informed campaigns to build valuable connections with their target markets.
+By combining demographics and psychographics, B2B marketers can reach the right client, with the right message, at the right moment.

 Marketers today have a vast amount of data at their disposal.
 Businesses are flooded with data from so many different channels that it is impractical for companies to have a dedicated team of analysts to interpret all this information.
-Instead, they often use marketing automation software to gain actionable insights from the data they collect.
+Instead, they often use marketing automation software to perform market research and gain actionable insights from the data they collect.

 Until now, marketing automation platforms have been used to perform repetitive tasks such as scheduling social media posts, sending email newsletters, and automated follow-ups.
-However, with all the data available today, these technologies will begin to provide a valuable tool for understanding buyers on a deeper level.
+However, with all the data available today, these technologies will begin to provide a valuable tool for understanding buyers and market segments on a deeper level.